N-dimensional sequential move puzzle

-The Rubik's Cube is the original and best known of the three-dimensional sequential move puzzles.
-There have been many virtual implementations of this puzzle in software.
-It is a natural extension to create sequential move puzzles in more than three dimensions.
-Although no such puzzle could ever be physically constructed, the rules of how they operate are quite rigorously defined mathematically and are analogous to the rules found in three-dimensional geometry.
-Hence, they can be simulated by software.
-As with the mechanical sequential move puzzles, there are records for solvers, although not yet the same degree of competitive organisation.
+The Rubik’s Cube is the original and best-known of the three-dimensional sequential move puzzles.
+Over the years, many virtual implementations of this puzzle have been created in software.
+Extending these ideas naturally leads to the development of sequential move puzzles in four or more dimensions.
+The rules governing their operation are rigorously defined mathematically and are closely related to principles of three-dimensional geometry.
+As a result, they can be simulated in software, and some have even been realized as physical puzzles.
+As with their three-dimensional counterparts, there are records for solvers, although there is not yet the same level of competitive organisation.